yunkunrao/tendermint.com/content/blog/smart-log-level-flag.md

 which now can accept complex queries.

-Before, one only could set logging level to either notice, info, warning, debug or error (we got rid of the notice and warning levels in the new release).
+Before, one only could set logging level to either notice, info, warning, debug or error, and we got rid of the notice and warning levels in the new release.

 Now, you are able to set different log level for modules: